 Additional resources outside of the University of Manitoba

-West Central Women’s Resource Centre – List of Community Resources Available During Covid-19
+West Central Women’s Resource Centre – List of Community Resources

-Working in a remote learning environment
+Working in an online learning environment

 What is the difference between remote learning and online learning?